 Separate depreciation of significant parts of PP&E

-Each part of an item of PP&E with a cost that is significant in relation to the total cost of the item should be depreciated separately (IAS 16.43-47).
-Example given by IAS 16.44 uses airframe and engines of an aircraft that should be depreciated separately.
+Each part of a PP&E item with a cost that is significant in relation to the total cost should be depreciated separately (IAS 16.43-47).
+An example given by IAS 16.44 uses the airframe and engines of an aircraft, which should be depreciated separately.
+IAS 38 does not introduce separate amortisation of significant parts of an intangible asset.

 Land and buildings